-The final phase of the Regional Center Plan development process was devoted to converting a complete draft of the NE I-35 and Loop 410 Area Regional Center Plan into an ePlan, creating the Executive Summary, and guiding the Plan through the approval and adoption process.
-Additionally, Planning Department staff met with other City Departments and key partners to develop critical next steps to support implementation of the Regional Center Plan.
+The final phase of the plan development process was devoted to converting a complete draft of the NE I-35 and Loop 410 Area Regional Center Plan into an ePlan, creating the Executive Summary, and guiding the Plan through the approval and adoption process.
+Additionally, Planning Department staff met with other City departments and key partners to develop critical next steps to support implementation of the plan.